-Creative Movement techniques help children to discover body awareness and movement vocabulary by themselves.
+Creative movement-improvisation / choreography we take each student's own movements vocabulary seriously.
+Therefore we teach creative dance which helps children to discover body awareness and movement vocabulary by themselves.
+We teach creative methods according to their age.
+From pre-k through all the levels of modern ballet and contemporary classes.
 We let them improvise using many suggestive images and cues to create their own images to dance to.
 They will learn that we are all different in special ways.
 We often work as a group so that everyone has an opportunity to collaborate and share their creativity.
 In this phase, we watch and critique each other so children can develop a thought process when observing dance.
-Students learn how to give and receive constructive, positive and respectfully honest feedback which builds confidence while helping kids improve—a life-skill they will use in many other contexts.
+Students learn how to give and receive constructive, positive and respectfully honest feedback which builds confidence while helping kids improve-a life-skill they will use in many other contexts.

 MoBu is not about competition.
 It is not necessary to have a perfect body or perform the choreography perfectly.
 It’s much deeper than that.
 If you can find love or interest in any activity you build self-esteem and other positive traits like confidence, creativity, and joy.

 Most students take a class once a week.
 Classes are offered by grade, not by level.
 In other studios, students who take one class a week might be called “recreational dancers,” but at DancEsteem we don’t think that way because you never know how these dancers will develop over time.
 When they grow in the program and find the love of dance, they often want to take more classes.